Allmaps

 Adding Thin Plate Spline transformations

-In the spring of 2023 I joined Bert Spaan, Jules Schoonman and the other contributors, and we are currently going through the different steps to add Thin Plate Spline warping (and other transformations!) to the Allmaps viewer.
+In the spring of 2023 I joined the small Allmaps development team and we took the necessary steps to add Thin Plate Spline warping (and other transformations!) to the Allmaps Viewer.
 I made some Observable notebooks myself documenting this journey to share what I learned.
-We started by designing a simple polygon triangulation algorithm, then implemented Thin Plate Spline interpolation in the Allmaps Transform module as a special case of Radial Basis function interpolation, and are now putting it all together, adding UI components etc. I hope these notebooks can be useful to others.
+We started by designing a simple polygon triangulation algorithm, then implemented Thin Plate Spline interpolation in the Allmaps Transform module as a special case of Radial Basis function interpolation, and finally put it all together adding UI components etc. I hope these notebooks can be useful to others.

 Thoughts